tradinghours/docs.tradinghours.com/src/3.x/endpoints/find-markets.md

     ],
 }
 ```
-## Lookup Markets
+## Lookup / Search Markets

-The "Lookup Markets" endpoint allows you to easily search for markets based on any attribute such as Exchange Name, Market Name, Security Description, MIC, or country.
+The "Lookup Markets" endpoint allows you to search for markets based on any attribute such as exchange name, market name, security description, MIC, or country.

 Each unique trading schedule or trading calendar is identified by a unique "FinID."
 Most exchanges have several different trading schedules for equities, bonds, futures, etc.
-In total, we track over 1,000 different trading schedules.
+In total, we track over 900 different trading schedules.

 This API allows you to easily search for the exact trading calendar you need.